From high grassy meadows at 8,100 feet to soaring

 between Park and Jefferson counties, in Pine, Colorado.

-1,720-acre parcel of land was donated to Colorado State Parks in 1986 by Frances
+1,720-acre parcel of land was donated to then Colorado State Parks in 1986 by Frances

 Hornbrook Staunton.
 Subsequent parcels of land were added over the years to make